AntonioRochaAZ/CPP-Game/docs/sphinx/docs_src/ECS/Components/KeyboardController.rst

 ==================

 .. warning::
-    This Component will likely be rewritten, so it is different according to the type of Entity etc.
+    This Component is being reviewed.

 .. doxygenfile :: KeyboardController.hpp